Popular software demo styles

 You can see the 3D Animated Presenter is explaining the benefits of an app's functions in human-relating way.

-It’s much more interesting to watch than a series of endless screenshots.
+3D animation is much more interesting to watch than a product demo of endless screenshots.

 3D Animated Presenters come in different styles too, with many different movements, poses, outfits, and ethnicities

 - all built-in to the package, male or female.

 For example, here's a different presenter using a cellphone device.
 She could easily have used a tablet instead of a cell.
 And look, there are animated finger swipes available as well.

 Overall this is a more professional delivery than using just screenshots and voice narration.
 Audiences will be more engaged, while your product demo cost may well go down a lot compared to other visual ideas you had.

 £1,000 for 60 secs

 This is a good low cost app or product video solution, especially if your presentation is short, say up to 60 seconds.
 This cost should include script, animated icons, everything.

 The reason it's inexpensive for such a great looking result is because animated 3D Presenters come ready built and only need adjusting for each individual programme you produce.

 This saves you big compared with originating an animated 3D Presenter from scratch.